 - “My name is Alex.
 I’m a business blogger on the rise.
 I noticed that a lot of entrepreneurs try their luck in the blogging industry, so I decided to also share my knowledge and expertise.
 I feel like your website could give me the exposure I need.”
 Yes, Alex, your needs come first.

 The whole idea of a guest blog is to demonstrate your expertise on a subject.
 Not including relevant experience helps me determine you are no expert on blogging.

 What to do instead: Make a professional introduction.

 Don’t simply tell me what you want to write; tell me why you are the person to write it.

 Here’s part of a pitch I received and accepted.
 The writer didn’t know my name, but the rest of his email worked well enough.
 It told me who he is and what he does, and offered some short but specific insights to demonstrate his knowledge of the subject matter:

-Andy’s email contained a typo, and the awkward phrase “biggest and most variety,” but I overlooked it because that’s what editors are for.
+Andy’s email contained two typos (can you spot them?), and the awkward phrase “biggest and most variety,” but I overlooked it because that’s what editors are for.
 You can check out the guest post on Portland wineries here.

 Because most pitches I receive are spammers from foreign countries, the errors are a dead giveaway.
 Some examples:

 - “My name is Sadi Turaev and I am food lover.”